kirizhu/Portfolio-Pluggins/README.md

 You can view the finished site through this link https://kirizhu.github.io/Portfolio/

-Oh yeah let me know if you find any bugs :)
+Oh and please let me know if you find any bugs :)